South Dakota Car Accident Settlement Process and Timeline

 States limit the amount of time during which a lawsuit can be filed.
 If you miss the deadline to file a lawsuit you lose the ability to bring your claim to court altogether and lose nearly all of your leverage to negotiate with insurers.
 South Dakota Laws, Section 15-2-14 requires that actions for personal injury be taken within three years of the incident that created the cause of action.

 After a car accident you'll want to spend your time putting your health and property back in order, not dealing with state agencies and insurers.
 A lawyer's assistance can help you get back on the road with a minimum of hassle.
-Contact a local attorney to schedule a free review of your claim to learn how they can help you get fairly compensated.
+Contact an experienced South Dakota accident attorney to learn how they can help you get fairly compensated.

 Contact a qualified attorney.